Anna Schluckebier

 Meet Your Trainer

-With over a decade of experience in dance, functional training, and private coaching, Anna blends a strong academic foundation with real-world expertise.
-She is a certified Personal Trainer (ACE) and a BASI-certified Pilates instructor, and her teaching reflects the nuance and precision of both disciplines.
-Her career includes a standout role as a top trainer for the renowned Tracy Anderson Method, where she led luxury wellness experiences and worked with high-profile clients—sharpening her skills in customized training, adaptability, and discretion.
+With over a decade of experience in dance, functional training, and private coaching, Anna blends a strong academic foundation with embodied expertise.
+She is a certified Personal Trainer (ACE), a BASI-certified Pilates instructor, and is currently pursuing her Corrective Exercise Specialist (CES) certification through The BioMechanics Method, further deepening her expertise in intelligent, corrective movement.

-Today, Anna teaches at leading fitness studios across Los Angeles, including Burn LA and Hype Fitness, while working one-on-one with clients to build strength, restore confidence, and reconnect with their bodies.
+Today, Anna teaches at leading fitness studios across Los Angeles, including Burn LA and Evoken Pilates, while working privately full time with clients to build strength, restore confidence, and reconnect with their bodies.
 Whether in a private session or a group class, her goal is always the same: to meet you exactly where you are and guide you toward a deeper, more joyful connection with your movement.

 My Story -Why I Move

-Movement has been my anchor—through joy, heartbreak, and flare-ups of chronic illness.
+Movement has always been my anchor - through joy, heartbreak, and flare-ups of chronic illness.
 I live with ulcerative colitis, a condition that has, at times, left me unable to get out of bed, let alone move freely.
 I know what it feels like to lose access to your body.
 I also know what it takes to reclaim it.

 LU/MO is my way of honoring the truth that movement is a gift.
 It’s where I help others rebuild trust in their bodies, find their rhythm, and experience the quiet power of simply being able to move another day.